Polymer/polymer/README.md

 ### CSS Custom Property Shim
 Polymer 2.0 will continue to use a [shim](https://github.com/webcomponents/shadycss) to provide limited [CSS Custom Properties](#https://www.polymer-project.org/1.0/docs/devguide/styling#custom-css-properties) support on browsers that do not yet natively support custom properties, to allow an element to expose a custom styling API.
 The following changes have been made in the shim that Polymer 2.0 will use:

-* The shim will now always use native CSS Custom Properties by default on browsers that implement them (this was opt-in in 1.0).
+* <a name="breaking-css-native"></a>The shim will now always use native CSS Custom Properties by default on browsers that implement them (this was opt-in in 1.0).
 The shim will perform a one-time transformation of stylesheets containing [CSS Custom Property mixins](https://www.polymer-project.org/1.0/docs/devguide/styling#custom-css-mixins) to leverage individual native CSS properties where possible for better performance.
 This introduces [some limitations](https://github.com/webcomponents/shadycss#custom-properties-and-apply) to be aware of.
-* The following invalid styling syntax was previously accepted by the 1.0 custom property shim.
+* <a name="breaking-css-syntax"></a>The following invalid styling syntax was previously accepted by the 1.0 custom property shim.
 In order to support native CSS Custom Properties, rules should be correct to use only natively valid syntax:
   * `:root {}`
     * Should be `:host > * {}` (in a shadow root)
     * Should be `html {}` (in main document)